FlipEnergy/redesigned-garbanzo/README.md

 It spins up a docker container running Helmsman which will take the [helmsman_dsf.yml](helmsman_dsf.yml) as the desired state and update the k8s cluster to match the state.
 In this case, it'll spin up postgres (and kube-ops-view) first since it's a dependency, wait until it's ready then it will deploy the app.

+Note: if you get errors about gcloud, then you just need to run a kubectl command to re-authenticate.
+Something like `kubectl get pods` will do.

 ### Deploy using concourse
 If you wish to deploy the latest version of the app + helm chart, simply go to this [link](http://garbanzo-concourse.duckdns.org/teams/main/pipelines/build-and-deploy/jobs/deploy-to-k8s), login with creds found on line `localUsers: <username>:<password>` in the output of `helm secrets view helm_charts/concourse/secrets.concourse-creds.yaml | grep localUsers` and hit the `+` button on the top right to trigger another run (which would likely be a no-op since it's already the latest deployed).